motorro/AppUpdateWrapper/README.md

 and tested in a large multi-activity application.
 It seems however the original `AppUpdateManager` was written with single-activity design in mind and several issues are to be solved.

+### Start update everywhere
+The library does not store any common update state between wrapper instances.
+The only state it uses is what google play-core provides.
+This is done intentionally as the update is downloaded without your control and there is no way to stay sync with it unless you are in a foreground (so-so).
+Thus in order to catch-up with things going on, the wrapper should be started in any activity that may take part in update process (interact with user concerning update).
+The update flow will be updated to correct state as long as the google-provided status allows to do it.

 ### AppUpdateManager instance
 Consider using a singleton instance injecting it to your flow instances from an application scope.
 Using several `AppUpdateManager` instances simultaneously didn't work for me.